Shuko Aoyama: 2022: World No. 4, Australian Open semifinal

 Aoyama continued the partnership with Shibihara for the tournaments at the beginning of the year in Australia.
 At the Australian Open, they improved on their quarterfinal result the previous year by reaching the semifinal.
 Following this result, Aoyama reached her highest doubles ranking of world No. 4, on 28 February 2022.

 For the three other majors during the year Aoyama partnered with Chan Hao-ching, reaching the quarterfinal stage at Wimbledon, and the third round at the US Open (losing to the eventual winners Krejčíková and Siniaková).

 Her final competition was at the Billie Jean King Cup where Aoyama partnered with Shibahara once again.
 They won each of the six doubles matches they played.

-2023: Australian Open finalist, 30th WTA final
+2023: Australian Open finalist, 30th tour final, Canadian champion, back to top 10

 At the Australian Open, she reached the finals of a major for the fourth time in her career, again with Shibahara.
 The pair defeated second-seeded pair of Americans Coco Gauff and Jessica Pegula in the semifinal to reach their first major final.
 However, they were defeated in straight sets by defending champions Krejčíková and Siniaková.

+She won her 18th title at the Rosmalen Open and the WTA 1000 title at the Canadian Open, partnering Shibahara.

+The pair qualified for the 2023 WTA Finals for the second time.
+Aoyama returned to the top 10 on 23 October 2023.

+2024: Pan Pacific Open doubles title

+Partnering with Eri Hozumi, Aoyama won the doubles title at the Pan Pacific Open, defeating Ena Shibahara and Laura Siegemund in the final.
+The pair were runners-up at the Hong Kong Open, losing to Ulrikke Eikeri and Makoto Ninomiya in the final which went to a deciding champions tiebreak.